PostHog/posthog.com/contents/blog/best-open-source-session-replay-tools.md

 categories: ["Guides", "Product analytics"]
 ---

-Most analytics tools have one goal in mind: providing actionable insights on user behavior.
-It's all about hard numbers; views, clicks, conversions.
-But sometimes all those numbers can feel a bit sterile.
-Separated from the individual user narrative, statistics are an incomplete picture.
-Enter session recording.
+Most analytics tools just give you the hard numbers: views, clicks, conversions.
+This is a good starting point, but statistics alone give you an incomplete picture – why did the user rageclick or fail to convert?
+Enter session recording

 ### Why you need session recording